 Can I file a lawsuit for lost income from COVID-19 shutdowns?

-At Dolman Law Group, we are closely following the coronavirus pandemic and its effects on laws, courtrooms, and our communities.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we are closely following the coronavirus pandemic and its effects on laws, courtrooms, and our communities.
 In the case of a business losing income as a result of the coronavirus shutdowns, it is yet to be determined if business interruption insurance or commercial property insurance will provide coverage.
 In the past, insurance companies have fought to prevent providing coverage for similar situations.
 But no situation has really been similar to this; this is clearly an unprecedented moment in history.

 We will continue to follow the above cases and bills to see how they develop.
 We will continue to provide updates as they become available.

-If you have any questions about your business regarding COVID-19, or are concerned about coronavirus negligence, feel free to contact the attorneys at Dolman Law Group.
+If you have any questions about your business regarding COVID-19, or are concerned about coronavirus negligence, feel free to contact the attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.